Granblue Fantasy Versus

-Granblue Fantasy Versus is a 2.5D fighting game developed by Arc System Works for the Microsoft Windows and PlayStation 4.
+Granblue Fantasy Versus is a 2020 2.5D fighting game developed by Arc System Works for Microsoft Windows and PlayStation 4.
 It is based on the role-playing video game Granblue Fantasy, and was released in Japan and Asia by Cygames and Sega, respectively on February 6, 2020, and in the west by Xseed Games and Marvelous Europe in March.
 The PC Windows version was released worldwide on March 13 in the same year.
 A sequel, Granblue Fantasy Versus: Rising, was released on December 14, 2023.

 Gameplay

 Granblue Fantasy Versus is mainly a fighting game where the goal is to eliminate the opponent by using a combination of attacks to empty their character's life bar enough times to win the match.
 Each character has special abilities called "Skybound Arts", which correspond to skills that the character is able to use in the main Granblue Fantasy game.
 In an attempt to make the game more accessible to new players, each Skybound Arts can be triggered with a simple button press, but the player will have to wait for a short cooldown period before they can use it again.
 If the player uses a more advanced combination of movement and button presses to launch the attack, the cooldown time on the skill will be shortened.

 The game also contains a story mode called RPG Mode.
 Unlike the main game mode, RPG Mode is more of a side-scrolling, beat 'em up, action role-playing game, similar to Guilty Gear Judgment.
 The story mode includes exclusive bosses and minions to battle, setting weapon grids, and a co-op mode.